Chris's Metal Detecting Page

 The Compadre is offered with a 5.75-inch coil normally.
 I ran an air test on a clad quarter and found that it could get a repeatable signal out to 6 inches.

 Tesoro is also making a Compadre with 8-inch coil.
-This can find stuff deeper than the 5.75 version.
+This offers more depth than the 5.75 version.

 The Compadre has a specific purpose: finding goodies amid trash, where other detectors fail.